 Over time, we’ve seen more LGBT representation in anime, and there are actually some manga like The Boy Was A Bride that show transgender characters.
 But the topic of actual trans characters in Japanese animated shows has been more or less nonexistent.

 There are some trans-like characters I can think of, such as Nuriko from Fushigi Yuugi.
-However, there was a reason he dressed as a woman – it wasn’t because he was trans or had gender dysphoria.
+However, there was a reason he dressed as a woman – it wasn’t because he was trans or had distress about his body.
 There are also many characters that fall somewhere on the border of gender, like (a personal favorite of mine) Hideyoshi from Baka and Test.
 Or Ranma from Ranma 1/2.
 These characters and their gender-fluidity are usually used for comedy, and their shows never really address the actual topic of being transgender.
 However, according to Kat Callahan (2019), a transgender teacher who teaches in Japan, androgynous characters in anime serve a deeper purpose.
 She says that many of these characters are “comedic enough to avoid social scrutiny yet identifiable by those who are really looking.”

 Callahan also stated that these characters are a nod to gender-bending characters and people from Japan’s past.
 Androgyny actually has a long history in Japan.
 Some examples are the wakashu from the Heian era (794 to 1185 AD).
 The wakashu were young men who were “sexually ambiguous” and often dressed similarly to women.
 They were considered attractive to both men and women at the time.
 Another example is how “cross-dressing was widespread in kabuki, which [made] it difficult to differentiate between men and women” during performances and in art (Voon, 2017).
 There are also “stories about women who dressed as warriors” (Robertson, 2017).